johnstonskj/johnstonskj.github.io/ham.md

 | 6 | KXPA #2 | 7 | *50W Dummy* | 7 | DG-503 VHF out |
 | 7 | sBitz   |   | --          |   | --             |

-Port 4 on the radio row connects to a BNC connector fixed to the shack desk so that any mobile or HT can be connected on the bench to any of the antenna for testing.
+Port 4 on the radio row connects to a BNC connector fixed to the shack bench so
+that any mobile or HT can be connected on the bench to any of the antenna for testing.

 ### Computer